 By Phiona Koyiet, Senior Technical Advisor, Mental Health and Psychosocial, World Vision

 In my Maasai tribe, if you are born a girl, child marriage is a cultural practice that is your destiny.
 The tribe is pastoralist – raising cows and goats.
-Typically, Maasai girls are circumcised between 11-13 and then soon married to a man chosen by her father in exchange for cattle.
+Typically, Maasai girls are circumcised between 11-13 and then soon married off to a man chosen by her father in exchange for cattle.
 The consequences of FGM and early marriage on girls are grave, not least the fact that girls who marry early are often forced to leave school and terminate their education.

 The recent World Vision report COVID-19 and Child Marriage makes data-based connections between child marriage and hunger, parental support, and access to education.
 Growing up, I saw first-hand the ways in which these, combined with harmful traditional practices, were driving child marriage rates among the Maasai.